RS proceedings adjourned for fifth time amid opposition uproar | Politics

 Similar protests continued after the House met again and the proceedings were adjourned four more times till 5 PM.

-As soon as the House reassembled at 4 PM, BJP member Sasmit Patra, in the Chair, asked Jugalsinh Mathurji Lokhandwala to continue the debate on The Marine Aids to Navigation Bill, 2021.
+As soon as the House reassembled at 4 PM, BJD member Sasmit Patra, in the Chair, asked Jugalsinh Mathurji Lokhandwala to continue the debate on The Marine Aids to Navigation Bill, 2021.

 However, he could not continue for long as opposition members again raised slogans against the government.